brianschubert/Subsonic-IPT/README.rst

 Subsonic IPT
 ============

-An Arduino Sketch for inertial position tracking using a ADXL345 accelerometer.
+An Arduino Sketch for inertial position tracking using an ADXL345 accelerometer.

-This repository was developed by the "Subsonic" team as part of an assignment GE 1501 course at Northeastern University during Fall 2019.
+This repository was developed by the "Subsonic" team as part of an assignment for the GE 1501 course at Northeastern University during Fall 2019.

 Installation
 ------------